aisola/ObjectWeb/README.md

 The ObjectWeb Framework has only been tested and developed with Python 2.7.

+**ObjectWeb is BETA SOFTWARE and should be treated as such.
+Please use with caution and care.**
+Make sure to read the LICENSE.

 ### Features

-+ There is currently no reliance on third party libraries.
++ Pure Python 2.6/2.7 with reliance on third party libraries.
 + Map your URLS to request paths using regular expressions.
 + Easily extract information from the request.
-+ **Experimental** form processing and validation module.
++ **Experimental**: Form API - form processing and validation module.

 ### Known Issues